Tips for Connecting With an Interviewer

 Though it's always important to be polite and professional, establishing a rapport with your interviewer is also key to success.

 If an interviewer feels an affinity for you as a person, they are more likely to feel positive about hiring you as an employee.

 After all, employers look for candidates who interact effectively with co-workers, clients, and supervisors, and of course, everyone wants to work in a pleasant environment.

 If you fail to connect with your interviewer during the interview, he or she might assume that you may not interact well with other co-workers if you were hired, so it's important to make a good impression.

-Accordingly, your interview preparation should extend beyond what you will say during your meeting.
 You should also think about how you'll relate to your interviewer on a personal level.
 The following suggestions will help you optimize the interpersonal component of your interview performance.

 12 Tips for Connecting With Your Interviewer